carpentries/instructor-training/_episodes/17-performance.md

 ---

-Continuing our theme of developing practical Carpentries teaching skills, this section provides another chance to practice live coding, observe others and give/receive feedback.
+Continuing our theme of developing practical Carpentries teaching skills, this section provides another chance to practice live coding, to go through the process of observing and giving feedback, and to make changes to how we teach based on the feedback of others.

 > ## Round Two
 > First, have a look at the [rubric]({{ page.root }}/demos_rubric/) that is given to trainers as a suggested framework for evaluating the online teaching demonstration sessions that are part of instructor checkout.